justanothercell/lithia/.github/README.md

 3.Configure input files in [main](../src/main.rs) and run the compiler

 ## Notes To Self For Future On Current Work (NTSFFOCW)
-- casts:
+- casts:<br>
-  - cast between num types is safe
+  - cast between num types is safe (cause that's normal casts)
-  - cast from ptr to raw ptr is safe
+  - cast from ptr to raw ptr is implicit
-  - cast from raw ptr to ptr is unsafe
+  - cast from raw ptr to ptr is unsafe (cause information is not available)
+  - cast from &array to &slice is implicit
-  - cast from slice to array is unsafe
+  - cast from &slice to &array is unsafe (cause information is not available)
-  - cast from ptr/raw ptr to uptr is unsafe
+  - cast from ptr/raw ptr to uptr is unsafe (cause pointer operations are whacky)
+  - cast from uptr to ptr/raw ptr is unsafe (cause pointer operations are whacky)
-  - all other casts are forbidden (atm)
+  - all other casts are forbidden (atm). later unsafe casts to anything with same size (prolly)
 - after casts:
   - () in exprs
   - ops in exprs